Dre Campbell Farm

 The scent of citrus also repels stink bugs.

-Therefore, you can make a citrus bug spray to spray around windows, doors, and any places where stink bugs get in.
+Therefore, you can make a citrus bug spray to apply around windows, doors, and other areas where stink bugs get in.

 Add 50 drops of citrus essential oil (like lemon oil) to 4 ounces of water.
 Add a teaspoon of liquid soap, shake it up, and use it accordingly.